-Four ambient air quality monitoring stations shall be established in the core zone as well as in the buffer zone for monitoring PM10, PM{2.5}, SOx and NO_x.
-Location of the stations shall be decided based on the meteorological data, topographical features and environmentally and ecologically sensitive targets in consultation with the State Pollution Control Board.
-Monitoring of heavy metals such as Hg, As, Ni, Cd, Cr, in particulates shall be carried out at least once in a year.
+Four ambient air quality monitoring stations shall be established in the core zone as well as in the buffer zone for monitoring PM10, PM2-5, SOx and NOx.
+Location of the stations shall be decided based on the meteorological data, topographical features and environmentally ecologically sensitive targets in consultation with the State Pollution Control Board.
+Monitoring of heavy metals such Being complied.

-The optimum location of monitoring stations in Jharia Coal Field has been finalized in consultation with the Jharkhand State Pollution Control Board.
-Ambient air quality is regularly monitored by CMPDIL, Ranchi
+The location of monitoring stations in Tharia Coal Field has been finalized in consultation with the Tharkhand State Pollution Control Board Ambient air quality along with heavy metals such as Hg ,As, Ni, Cd, Cr ,etc is regularly monitored by CMPDIL (soft copy